 As established by the Chesapeake Bay Program (CBP) partnership, the annual verification review of Best Management Practice (BMP) data submitted by the seven Bay watershed jurisdictions for the model progress assessment is an assessment of the quality of reported information.
-This assessment of the quality of the BMP data follows the CBP partnership protocols and procedures as described in the 2014 document entitled, Eramework (verification framework document).
+This assessment of the quality of the BMP data follows the CBP partnership protocols and procedures as described in the 2014 document entitled, Strengthening Verification of BMPs Implemented in the Chesapeake Bay Watershed: A Basin-wide Framework (verification framework document).
 The data being reviewed by EPA, with assistance from staff at the Chesapeake Bay Program Office (CBPO), include BMPs submitted by jurisdictions through NEIEN (National Environmental Information Exchange Network) and wastewater facility data submitted through the CBPO wastewater application.